minimal3dp/minimal3dp.github.io/content/blog/posts/this-week-april-28/index.md

 title: This Week on Minimal 3DP (April 28)
 linkTitle: Minimal 3DP April 28
 description: >
   This week I am continuing work on my Voron 2.4.
-I will be adding toy Orca Slicer tutorials as
+I will be adding to my Orca Slicer tutorials as I can as well.
 author: Mike Wilson (minimal3dp@gmail.com)
 resources:
   - src: "**.{png,jpg}"